matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 ```
 (and any other supported login flows)

-Next the client sends it's username to obtain the salt and SRP group as:
+Next the client sends its username to obtain the salt and SRP group as:

 `POST /_matrix/client/r0/login`